 As a graduate of MIIS I have found that the professional contacts and friendships I have developed over the years have been invaluable.
 Doors have opened for me in both translation and interpretation as a direct result of being a MIIS graduate, and the relationships I have established throughout the years continue to bring new opportunities.

-In the last year, I have worked to bridge the gap between the classroom and the profession for GSTI Spanish students by designing and implementing a model for the International Translation and Conference Interpretation Practicum.
-The first Practicum was conducted at the United Nations Economic Commission for Latin America and the Caribbean in Santiago Chile in January 2011.
-International Translation and Conference Interpretation Practicum This type of pre-immersion in the professional workplace helps students gauge the distance between their work and what is expected of them in the market and make lasting contacts that will serve them throughout their careers.
+Over the past few years, I have worked to bridge the gap between the classroom and the profession for GSTI Spanish students by designing and implementing a number of practical training experiences for student interpreters.
+The first International Translation and Conference Interpretation Practicum was conducted at the United Nations Economic Commission for Latin America and the Caribbean in Santiago Chile in January 2011.
+This type of pre-immersion in the professional workplace helps students gauge the distance between their work and what is expected of them in the market and make lasting contacts that will serve them throughout their careers.

 Translation and Interpretation between Spanish and English.